gear-tech/gear-js/api/README.md

 ## Work with programs and blockchain state

 ### Check that the address belongs to some program
-Find out if an address belongs to a program using the `api.program.exists` method.
+To find out if an address belongs to a program use the `api.program.exists` method.
 <details>
 <summary>Example</summary>